salcedoe/MtMdocs/docs/matlabBasics/Strings.md

     ```matlab
     erase(splity, ["," "!"])
+    ```

+    ```matlab title="result"
     ans =
             8×2 string array

             "one"      "squish"
             "two"      "squish"
             "red"      "squish"
             "blue"     "squish"
             "black"    "squish"
             "blue"     "squish"
             "old"      "squish"
             "new"      "squish"
     ```

     As you can imagine, the examples are endless.
-Refer to the [reference page][char-string-page] as needed or for inspiration.
+Refer to the [Characters and Strings Documentation][char-strings-doc]{target="_blank"} as needed or for inspiration.

 ### Example: Putting it All Together